Hope of Israel Ministries (Ecclesia of YEHOVAH):

 From the time of Theophilus, it was several hundred years before this doctrine became a part of the Catholic dogma.
 It was in the last twenty-five years of the FOURTH century that "what might be called the definitive trinitarian dogma 'one God in three persons' became thoroughly assimilated into Christian life and thought" (New Catholic Encyclopedia, "Holy Trinity").

-The doctrine of the Trinity was NOT what Yeshua the Messiah was charged with "to deliver to the world."
-He preached the GOOD NEWS of the soon-coming KINGDOM OF YEHOVAH GOD -- he established his true ecclesia -- he gave his life as a sacrifice for all who repent -- he became a conduit for YEHOVAH's holy spirit to those who are baptized, the spirit that empowers believers to be ONE with the ONLY true God and His adopted Son Yeshua the Messiah.
+The doctrine of the Trinity was NOT what Yeshua the Messiah was charged with "to deliver to the world" of Israel.
+He preached the GOOD NEWS of the soon-coming KINGDOM OF YEHOVAH GOD -- he established his true ecclesia -- he gave his life as a sacrifice for all those of Israel who repent -- he became a conduit for YEHOVAH's holy spirit to those who are baptized, the spirit that empowers Israelite believers to be ONE with the ONLY true God and His adopted Son Yeshua the Messiah.

 However, the belief that YEHOVAH God is one substance, yet three persons, is one of the CENTRAL doctrines of the so-called Christian religion.
 The concept of the Trinity is believed by most professing "Christians" today -- whether Catholic or Protestant.